Goodrich Scholarship Program

 6001 Dodge Street

 Omaha, NE 68182

 Goodrich uses a composite of selection criteria to evaluate both merit and financial need.
-Criteria include the individual’s application data, financial analysis, academic record, in-person interview, English Placement/Proficiency Exam (EPPE), personal life-experience essay, and references.
+Criteria include the individual’s application data, financial analysis, academic record, interview, English Placement/Proficiency Exam (EPPE), personal life-experience essay, and references.
 Note that applicants who will have earned more than 31 college credits by May of the application year are not eligible.
 For more information, contact the Goodrich Scholarship Program.